Rugby union in the Australian Capital Territory

 Rugby union is a popular sport in the Australian Capital Territory.
 The game was established in the area around what is now Canberra more than a century ago.

 History

 Rugby football was played in the region around what is now known the Australian Capital Territory well before it separated from New South Wales on 1 January 1911.

-The Goulburn Rugby Union Club was formed in 1872 and became a founding member of the Southern Rugby Union in 1874.
+The Goulburn Rugby Union Club was formed in 1872 and became a founding member of the Southern Rugby Union (now NSWRU) in 1874.
 Teams from Cooma and Snowy River played as early as 1876, and teams from Queanbeyan and Yass were playing by 1878.

 The first match of the 1899 British Lions tour was held at the Goulburn Showgrounds, and the Central Southern RFU put up a strong showing before the visitors prevailed 11–3.
 Central Southern beat the reigning Sydney premiers Glebe the following year.

+In 1913 Frederick Campbell, who was involved in the formative years of rugby union in Australia with the Wallaroo Football Club and Sydney University Football Club in the late 1860s and early 1870s, sold his country estate ‘Yarralumla’ to the Commonwealth government and is today’s Government House (residence of the Governor-General), Canberra.
+The Campbell family’s historic ‘Duntroon Estate’ is now the suburb of Campbell and the Royal Military College, Duntroon.